Wai Lana Yoga

 Wai Lana Yoga is an instructional yoga television series that has been airing on public television stations nationwide since 1998.
 It is distributed by American Public Television.

 Host

-It is hosted by "Wai Lana", who was interviewed on Inside Edition on 8 May 2007.
+It is hosted by Wai Lana, who was interviewed on Inside Edition on 8 May 2007.
 She has also produced a musical cartoon.

 Her "Namaste" music video was played in the United Nations in 2015 to celebrate International Yoga Day.

 Her real name is Hui Lan Zhang or Zhang Hui Lan and she is one of only two Chinese nationals to win the Padma Shri Award, which she got in 2016.

+Wai Lana is married to Chris Butler, founder of Science of Identity Foundation, who is the spiritual leader of Tulsi Gabbard.

 Episodes

 It includes seven seasons of twenty-six episodes for a total of 182.